 Long term stress in our bodies results in a constant state of a “fight or flight” response to deal with the stress.
 Over time, this constant state of stress takes its toll on our bodies.
-Cortisol, the body’s stress hormone rises, resulting in our blood pressure increasing, our immune function becomes suppressed.
-These symptoms can worsen in chronic conditions and develop into anxiety, depression, chronic fatigue, digestive issues and headaches.
+Cortisol, the body’s stress hormone rises, resulting in our blood pressure increasing and our immune function becomes suppressed.
+These symptoms can worsen in chronic conditions and possibly develop into anxiety, depression, chronic fatigue, digestive issues and headaches.

 Emotions from a Chinese Medical Perspective

 In Chinese medicine, stress and anxiety are emotions of the LIVER which affects the smooth flow of energy throughout the body.
 People who are extremely stressed usually complain of upper back, shoulder and neck pain.
 This is because the stress is causing tension in these muscular areas, blocking the free flow of energy, causing pain, tightness, and often leading to headaches.
 High levels of stress may affect many other parts of the body, causing digestive issues, poor sleep, pain and especially high blood pressure.
 Stress can also aggravate an already troubling health condition.

 Through acupuncture, we can unblock this energy and bring back its smooth flow.
 It will help to alleviate the symptoms associated with stress and anxiety.

 From a Western viewpoint, the body works to alleviate stress by releasing natural pain-killing chemicals in the brain, called endorphins.